City One: Transportation

 The estate is served by the Sha Tin Road freeway and the Tate's Cairn Highway is in close proximity.
-Road links between Sha Tin and Kowloon are provided by the Lion Rock Tunnel, and Tai Po Road.
+Road links between Sha Tin and Kowloon are provided by the Lion Rock Tunnel, Tsing Sha Highway and Tai Po Road.
 Traffic to the northwestern New Territories has been improved by the Shing Mun Tunnel which links Sha Tin with Tsuen Wan.

 Access to the northern New Territories has been greatly improved since the opening of the Tolo Highway in September 1985.
 This, together with Sha Tin Road and Tai Po Road, forms a highway system which connects the New Town with Tai Po and beyond.
 Connection to Sai Kung has been provided by Sai Sha Road since October 1988.

 Urban Kowloon can be reached within 20 minutes and Central on the Hong Kong Island in 35 minutes with normal traffic conditions.